costajob/thron/README.md

 #### Paginator
 Thron APIs that return a list of results are limited to a maximum of **50**.
-To avoid repeating the same call many times a paginator object is returned in such cases.
+To avoid repeating the same call many times by passing an augmented offset, is possible to call a wrapper method on the gateway objects that returns a paginator object.
-Is possible to navigate the paginator by using the following methods:
+Once the paginator is loaded, it allows to navigate the results by using the following interface:
 * **next**: loads the first offset and move forward
 * **prev**: move backwards
-* **to**: move directly to the specified page
+* **to**: move directly to the specified page (only if a first load happened)

-The paginator keeps an internal cache, so remember to set it to nil to avoid stale values.
+Each paginator object is stored as an instance variable of the gateway objects and keeps an internal cache to avoid hitting the remote service uselessly.
+That said, remember to reset the instance variables to avoid stale results by using the *::reset_paginators* method available on gateway objects.
-To speed up loading of results, the paginator accepts a *preload* parameter (an integer): it calls the APIs the specified number of times by automatically augmenting the offset and caching the results.
+To speed up loading of results, the paginator accepts a *preload* parameter (an integer).
+If the parameter is specified, the APIs are called the specified number of times by automatically augmenting the offset and caching the results (preloading is limited to 30 threads).

 ### Response
 The HTTParty response has been wrapped in order to return a logical object that wraps the APIs return values.